Psykotic: Critical reception

 Anthony Fantano of The Needle Drop was fairly graceful when it came to rating Psykotic.
 He stated how the album combines the genres of rage with industrial hip hop, and sees OsamaSon incorporate "hype, "synthy, trap beats, paired with mixes that are a wash of apocalyptic levels of distortion."
-He also labeled how "fuckin', absolutely fried".
+He also labeled how "', absolutely fried".
 He compared the beats to that of earthquakes blended with TV static, and avalanches of mortar fire, or how a Chief Keef song must sound like at full volume after one has been exposed to a super close range of muzzle blasts from assault rifles.
 Anthony Fantano also compares OsamaSon's lyricism to that of the actual mood of the album, making it feel like one is actually experiencing it.
 Despite the screeching noises of distortion paired with grimy synthesizers, Fantano also mentions how the album does see OsamaSon try to approach a more ear-pleasing melodic, and flirtier lyrically, with examples of this being "Worldwide", "She woke Up", "Get Away", which he labeled as a "deep fried Travis Scott song", and "In It", which Fantano personally did not like, with him calling it a "lame" track compared to some of the "harder" songs.
 Although Fantano didn't love the album, he did mention how Psykotic is an "impressive display of rage-type curation", he labeled how the beat and mix choices will be some of the best that people will hear from the rage genre, and saw OsamaSon featured some pretty "locked in" and "engaged" flows throughout the tracks from the album.
-Fantano also wrote how this album to his ears sounds like the "truest and most finalist" form, seeing OsamaSon embrace the true sound of underground rap, following his criticism, he gave the album a "six and light seven out of ten".
+Fantano also wrote how this album to his ears sounds like the "truest and most finalist" form, seeing OsamaSon embrace the true sound of underground rap, following his criticism, he gave the album a "six to light seven out of ten".

 Yannick Cordas of laut.de summarized Psykotic as an album that blends dark melodies, rage beats, and distorted 808s.
 He also stated that this project marks a departure from OsamaSon's usual sound, adopting a new, darker tone and claiming how "His autotune-tinged voice blends well with the synths and loud 808s."
 Outside of the grungy, distorted tracks paired with ear-frying 808s, Cordas complements OsamaSon's diversity, addressing how OsamaSon switches from "an aggressive and chaotic atmosphere to a relaxed and melodic one."
 Overall, Cordas gave the album a good review, emphasizing how well OsamaSon can slide on any given beat, writing how "OsamaSon flows through almost any chaotic beat with ease.
 Overall, Psykotic offers a good mix of chaotic and melodic elements."

+On their year-end ranking, The Fader had OsamaSon's Psykotic at #16 out of 50.